informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 possible, that we attempt to build 4 experiments to showcase (1) the impact of having a single global event loop for a Tendermint node versus each reactor having its own event loop, and (2) both blocking and non-blocking I/O approaches for each of the possible node architectures.
+Business logic will be common to all 4 experiments, but I/O and event handling will differ between the experiments.

 ## Related Tasks
 * [00001](../tasks/00001--research-potential-options.md)